 (Due to the high amount of e-mail I receive regarding this education and career: If you are interested in training to become a Registered Holistic Nutritionist, please contact me via e-mail and I will send you a detailed sheet that can hopefully answer all your questions.)

 I got laid off from a desk job and it was the (scariest) best thing that could have happened.
 Transplanted to Rainbow Road in the hippie capital of BC: Kitsilano, in Vancouver BC and training in Holistic Nutrition.
 It was a dream living with 9 fabulous Canadians & Europeans.
 Magical things happened as I worked to receive my diploma and I came back to the Okanagan in 2011.
 I spent the post-diploma summer working on an organic farm in Osoyoos in an apprenticeship.

 What I learned during my apprenticeship was the magic and fragility of nature, and how the dirt felt on my hands.
 I wanted everyone to take a summer doing that, drenched in sweat and just giving to the land, nothing monetary in return.
 It was the perfectly blue skied magical extension to my beautiful time at the Coast.

 When I moved again in Autumn to follow new love, I knew that I was ready to start up business.
-I didn't really know what I was doing though.
+I didn't really know what I was doing.
 I started writing a blog from the perspective of my hippie 'alter-ego' Moonchild.
 My nickname from friends in Vancouver - but it was more of an online journal than anything else.
-I started doing small gigs here and there, I started brewing kombucha in 2011; became a mad scientist in my own kitchen, and after a year of mastering "The Art", friends started asking to buy my kombucha.
+I started doing small gigs here and there and since I had started brewing kombucha in 2010; I became a mad scientist in my own kitchen, and after a year of mastering "The Art", friends started asking to buy my kombucha.